ArtifactDB/artifactdb-backend/docs/design/sequences.md

 Pools declare intervals to contrain project identifiers values.
 They come in two different flavors:

 - *provisioned pool*: declares an inclusive interval within which a project ID will be provisioned.
-There can be only active provisioned pool, if a new provisioned pool is created, the previous one will set to `inactive`.
+There can be only one active provisioned pool, if a new provisioned pool is created, the previous one will set to `inactive`.
 - *restricted pool*: declares an inclusive interval within which a project ID is *not* allowed to be provisioned.
 There can be multiple restricted pools at a time.